Rogue-codes/flashsales-assessment/README.md

    - The response includes the details of the newly created sales event.

 7. **Sales Event Activation**:
-   - The system automatically activates the sales event based on the start date.
+   - The system automatically activates the sales event based on the start date and time.
-   - A cron job or scheduled task checks for sales events that need to be activated and updates their `isActive` status to `true`.
+   - A cron job checks for sales events that need to be activated and updates their `isActive` status to `true`.

+8. **Sales Event Activation**:
+   - Also we can make a sales event to be a occuring one by setting the scheduleOption to reoccuring and also provide the next start date for the event.

 This flow ensures that only authenticated admin users can create sales events, and that all sales event details are validated before being stored in the database.
 Additionally, the system handles the automatic activation of sales events based on their start date.